Need fresh thinking?

 There’s not much left on the bone after we pay for necessities.

 The only physical contact that occurs when buying a car might be a handshake.
-But for many personal care services—hair and nail salons, massage clinics and wellness spas—physical touch is an integral part of what consumers buy.
+But for many retail services—hair and nail salons, massage clinics and wellness spas—physical touch is an integral part of what consumers buy.
 This intimacy is unique in our economy, and that’s probably why respondents place so much emphasis on factors that have little to do with the nature or quality of the purchased services.

 We certainly have trust issues.
 A 2016 Gallup poll indicates that Americans have historically low levels of confidence in 14 major institutions.
 At only 9%, we trust Congress the least.
 But we also have little faith in big business (18%), newspapers (20%), television news (21%) and the criminal justice system (23%).
 Organized labor, banks and public schools also lack credibility.